ATTORNEYS FOR NEW YORK BICYCLISTS HIT BY CARS AND TRUCKS

 One of the most common questions our New York personal injury lawyers hear from our clients involved in bike accidents is who is going to pay my medical bills or pay my wages if I cannot work.
 The answer depends on a number of factors.
 First, if the cyclist was actually working as a messenger or food delivery person, then they are entitled to workers’ compensation benefits which will pay the medical bills, lost wages and provide a permanent award for disability.
 If a bicyclist who wasn’t working was hit by a car or truck, the insurance company for the car or truck is liable to provide no fault benefits which are required to pay the cyclist’s medical bills and lost wages.
 In cases where a bicycle rider is hit and the driver takes off (hit and run) or is uninsured, if the bike rider or anyone in his household owns a car or truck, the insurance company for that car or truck is responsible to pay the medical bills and lost wages.

 In addition to basic wage and medical bills, where there has been a serious injury, the bike rider is also entitled to substantial damages for their pain and suffering.
-Out New York and White Plains bike accident lawyers have successfully handled numerous cases involving bike accidents.
+Out New York bike accident lawyers have successfully handled numerous cases involving bike accidents.
 Bicycle riders tend to be physically active and injuries take not only a physical toll but an emotional toll.
 We understand the damage that an injury can cause on the life of an active cyclist and will fight hard to get you every penny you are entitled to.
 We fight the insurance companies every day and our personal injury attorneys are on your side.

 Consultations are always free.